Mike Pence classified documents incident: Discovery of documents

-Jacob stated that on January 16, Pence engaged outside counsels that had experience with handling of classified documents to review four boxes of documents located at his residence in Carmel, Indiana.
-Pence had searched for documents "out of an abundance of caution" after the early January Joe Biden classified documents incident.
+Pence attorney Gregory Jacob stated that on January 16, Pence engaged outside counsels that had experience with handling classified documents to review four boxes of documents located at his residence in Carmel, Indiana.
+Jacob stated that Pence had searched for documents "out of an abundance of caution" after the early January Joe Biden classified documents incident.

 On January 18, Jacob informed the National Archives and Records Administration about the discovery of the classified documents on Pence's residence in Indiana.
 He claimed that the documents were "inadvertently boxed and transported" to Pence's home at the end of Trump's presidency.

-On the night of January 19, at 9:30 PM, with agreement by Pence, some of the documents were removed by agents from the Federal Bureau of Investigation's (FBI) Indianapolis field office.
+On the night of January 19, at 9:30 pm, with agreement by Pence, some of the documents were removed by agents from the Federal Bureau of Investigation's (FBI) Indianapolis field office.

-On January 20, Jacob offered the Archives to hand over four boxes of the documents, in the addition of the documents that the FBI had collected.
-The Archives indicated that they can't collect the boxes, and decided to allow Pence's agents to transport the boxes to Washington DC.
+On January 20, Jacob offered the Archives to hand over four boxes of the documents, in addition of the documents that the FBI had collected.
+The Archives indicated that they could not collect the boxes, and decided to allow Pence's agents to transport the boxes to Washington DC.
 Jacob delivered the documents himself on January 23.
 The lawyer stated that the FBI bypassed "standard procedures" and requested "direct possession" of the documents.

 Pence's lawyer stated that a "small number of documents that could potentially contain sensitive or classified information" were locked in a safe at Pence's Indiana residence.
 However, CBS News reported that one of Pence's aides said the documents were found inside storage boxes located within an insecure area of Pence's home.
 The aide claimed that the boxes were taped shut and not opened.
 CNN reported that the documents were moved to the safe when the documents were known to be classified.
 CNN also reported that the classification markings of the documents were "low level" and there were no documents with SCI or SAP markings.
 The documents included materials such as background briefing memos that were prepared for Pence's foreign trips while he was the vice president.

-FBI search of Pence's residence
+Federal investigation

-On February 10, 2023, the FBI conducted a five hour search of Pence's residence, uncovering a singular additional classified document.
+On February 10, 2023, the FBI conducted a five-hour search of Pence's residence, uncovering a single additional classified document.
 Pence had consented to the search.

+The Congressional "Gang of Eight" requested to have a briefing on the matters of the Trump, Biden, and Pence classified document matters.
+In late-February 2023, they were given an initial briefing by a number of officials, including Assistant Attorney General Matthew G. Olsen, National Intelligence Director Avril Haines, and assistant director of the FBI's counterintelligence division Alan Kohler.

+In June 2023, the Department of Justice notified Pence that its investigation had ended and that the Department of Justice had decided not to charge him.
+Pence announced his candidacy for the Republican nomination for president days later.